rumca-js/Internet-Places-Database/README.md

  - artificial intelligence bot - bots that can respond to your queries
  - gatekeeper - platforms that are too big to fail.
 Monopolies, big tech, etc.

-# Releases

-Binary releases are provided in form of SQLite table.
-The tables will be similar, or exatcly same as in [Django link archive](https://github.com/rumca-js/Django-link-archive) project.
-Use SQL viewer to see what kind of data it contains.
-Table "entries" with fields such as "title", "description" etc.

-This binary release can be used directly as-is in any project you like.

-I plan to make binary releases will be generated for each quarter.
-In case of necessity on-demand releasese might occur.

 # You don't like it?
 Fork it!